Chat with us, powered by LiveChat What Is EVA Foam? EVA & PVC Foam Fabrication | Polymershapes

 Let Polymershapes Help You Find the Right Material for Your Project

-At Polymershapes, we can help you find the right materials for the job, whether that requires foam, aluminum, or nylon.
-We have 70+ years of experience delivering products that meet our customers’ needs, and we have the facilities to manufacture a wide variety of plastic products at a competitive price and with a fast turnaround.
+We have 70+ years of experience as a plastic fabrication company delivering products that meet our customers’ needs, and we have the facilities to manufacture a wide variety of plastic products at competitive prices and with a fast turnaround.

 To learn more about our plastic fabrication services right here in the Los Angeles area, contact us for a consultation.
-We’ll take your vision and project specifications, and help you find the ideal solution.
+We’ll take your vision and project specifications and help you find the perfect solution.
+Request a quote for EVA material today.

 All rights reserved Polymershapes